 If you disagree about your Part D late enrollment penalty, you or your representative can ask for a review of the decision about your late enrollment penalty.
-Generally, you must request this review within 60 days from the date on the letter you receive stating you have to pay a late enrollment penalty.
+Generally, you must request this review within 60 days from the date on the first letter you receive stating you have to pay a late enrollment penalty.
+If you were paying a penalty before joining our plan, you may not have another chance to request a review of that late enrollment penalty.
 Call Member Services to find out more about how to do this (phone numbers are printed on the back cover of this booklet).